Curricular Practical Training (CPT)

 Q. How do I know that I am authorized for CPT?
 And when may I begin work?

-A. Prior to beginning your CPT employment, you must be in possession of an updated Form I-20, which will be properly endorsed with the CPT authorization on page three.
-Employment before or after your authorized dates of training is considered illegal employment with immigration ramifications.
+A. Prior to beginning your CPT employment, you must be in possession of an updated Form I-20, which will be properly endorsed with the CPT authorization. when your updated CPT I-20 is ready, it can be downloaded electronically for you to access, print, sign, and present to your employer.
+You will receive a notice to your WVU mix e-mail when the authorization is complete.
+Employment before or after your authorized dates of training is considered illegal employment with immigration consequences.
+Do not jeopardize your F-1 status and work/participate in an internship opportunity without CPT authorization and outside of the approved dates on your CPT I-20.
+All CPT work must cease on the last day of authorization.